carbon-language/carbon-lang/mlir/docs/AttributesAndTypes.md

 - A literal is a keyword or valid punctuation enclosed in backticks, e.g.
   `` `keyword` `` or `` `<` ``.
-- A variable is a parameter name preceeded by a dollar sign, e.g. `$param0`, which captures one attribute or type parameter.
+- A variable is a parameter name preceded by a dollar sign, e.g. `$param0`, which captures one attribute or type parameter.
 - A directive is a keyword followed by an optional argument list that defines special parser and printer behaviour.